Karthickpk11/Coding-Era/IQ_Docker.md

+# What is a Docker Container?
+A running instance of a Docker image.

+---

+# What is a Docker Image?
+A read-only template that contains application code, runtime, libraries, and dependencies used to create containers.

+---

 # What is Docker Compose?
 A tool to define and run multi-container applications using a docker-compose.yml file.

 ---

 # What is Docker networking?
 Allows containers to communicate using:
 * bridge (default)
 * host